boerndl/tonuino_file_manager/README.md

 * Delete files on the SD card and it will put new files in the empty directory first rahter than creating a new directory.
 * Add single files to a selected folder.
-* Read in already existing folders that have been created outside of this app - currently, this will lead to trouble
+* Read in already existing folders that have been created outside of this app - currently, this will lead to trouble.
+* Program new RFID cards if the TonUino is connected via USB.
+* Have this project compiled to an executable.